 The Foundation receives donations of used books throughout the year.
-These books are then sold to the public at two annual book sales and internal library sales.
-Used book sales for the year ending December 31, 2016, were \$245,354.
+These books are then sold to the public at two annual book sales, internal library sales, holiday sales, pop up sales, and online sales.
+Used book sales for the year ending December 31, 2017, were \$238,570.